uspki/policies/certificate-policy.md

 The CA SHALL host test Web pages that allow Application Software Suppliers to test their software with Subscriber Certificates that chain up to the publicly trusted Root Certificate.
 At a minimum, the CA SHALL host separate Web pages using Subscriber Certificates that are (i) valid, (ii) revoked, and (iii) expired.

 ## 2.3 Time or frequency of publication
 The Federal PKI Policy Authority SHALL develop, implement, enforce, and annually update a Certificate Policy that describes how the CA implements the latest version of these Requirements.
-The Federal PKI Policy Authority will review and update this Policy at a minimum of every 365 days.
 The review and update shall include any changes needed to address:

 - US Federal Government mission needs and changes to procedures to support the missions
 - CAB Forum Baseline Requirements and updates

-Even if no changes are identified as needed, the minor version number will be incremented and the date of this Certificate Policy updated to notify the community, trust store owners, and CAB Forum that the policy has been reviewed and certified.

 Each CA SHALL develop, implement, enforce and annually update a Certification Practice Statement that describes in detail how the CA implements the latest version of this CP.